cirosantilli/linux-kernel-module-cheat/README.md

 See also: <https://stackoverflow.com/questions/8611194/debugging-shared-libraries-with-gdbserver/45252113#45252113>

-### Userland process without gdbserver
+### Debug userland process without gdbserver

-GDB breakpoints are set on virtual addresses, so you can in theory debug userland processes as well.
+QEMU `-gdb` GDB breakpoints are set on virtual addresses, so you can in theory debug userland processes as well.

 - <https://stackoverflow.com/questions/26271901/is-it-possible-to-use-gdb-and-qemu-to-debug-linux-user-space-programs-and-kernel>
 - <https://stackoverflow.com/questions/16273614/debug-init-on-qemu-using-gdb>